Good quantum codes with addressable and parallelizable transversal non-Clifford gates: Good quantum codes with addressable and parallelizable logical Gates

-Constructing a quantum code from a classical code with the multiplication property requires expressing a generator matrix of the classical code in a specific form, as made explicit in the following proposition, which is a slight extension of the approach of \cite{he2025good}.
+Constructing a quantum code from a classical code with the multiplication property requires expressing a generator matrix of the classical code in a specific form, as made explicit in the following proposition, which is an extension of the approach of \cite{he2025good}.